auth0/terraform-provider-auth0/docs/resources/connection.md

 * `configuration` - (Optional) A case-sensitive map of key value pairs used as configuration variables for the `custom_script`.
 * `mfa` - (Optional) Configuration settings Options for multifactor authentication.
 For details, see [MFA Options](#mfa-options).
 * `set_user_root_attributes` - (Optional) Determines whether the 'name', 'given_name', 'family_name', 'nickname', and 'picture' attributes can be independently updated when using the external IdP.
 Default is `on_each_login` and can be set to `on_first_login`.
+* `upstream_params` - (Optional) String (JSON Encoded).
+You can pass provider-specific parameters to an Identity Provider during authentication.
+The values can either be static per connection or dynamic per user.

 #### Validation